 How does this read?

-Yesterday, GM traded imagination for reality and paired itself back.
+Yesterday, GM traded imagination for reality and pared itself back.

-You know, wouldn't it be great if our government demanded the same of itself trading imagination for reality.
+You know, wouldn't it be great if our government demanded the same of itself, trading imagination for reality, pair back what isn't working?

-And I'm I'm seeing I'm seeing every car come off the assembly line with a with a a welded in Obampa bumper sticker, maybe even an Obama hood ornament.
+I'm seeing every car come off the assembly line with a welded-in Obama bumper sticker, maybe even an Obama hood ornament.

-Um just I'm I'm laughing here at union leaders deciding what union workers are going to make, what the wages are gonna.
+I'm laughing here at union leaders deciding what union workers are going to make, what the wage is going to make.

 I can't wait to see that contract negotiation.

-And I can't wait for the UAW to threaten to go on strike, telling the UAW if it doesn't meet his demands, that the UAW is gonna go on strike.
+And I can't wait for the UAW to threaten to go on strike, telling the UAW if it doesn't meet its demands, that the UAW is going to go on strike.

-You know, if you want a General Motors car, while it's still General Motors, right now's the time to do it.
+You know, if you want a General Motors car, while it's still General Motors, right now is the time to do it.

 Honest to goodness.

-So what they're holding on to Cadillac, they're holding on to Chevrolet, Buick, and GMC.
+So when they're holding on to Cadillac, they're holding on to Chevrolet, Buick, and GMC.

-And they're they gotta they gotta, I happen to know this.
+And they got to, I happen to know this.

-General Motors has got a new sales plan for uh Cadillac and for Chevron.
+General Motors has got a new sales plan for Cadillac and for Chevrolet.

-They've they've got a they've got to get rid of the uh inventory.
+They've got to get rid of the inventory.

-So they're they're backing for five years the uh Power Train at five years, hundred thousand miles, whichever comes first.
+So they're backing for five years the power trainer, five years, 100,000 miles, whichever comes first.

-Uh a full year of OnStar is uh standard on every Cadillac model.
+A full year of OnStar is standard on every Cadillac model.

-And the number if you're in an emergency, if you need a car unlocked, if you go into McDonald's, and you get all upset in there because they're out of McNuggets, and you didn't shut the car off.
+And the number, if you're in an emergency, if you're in your car unlocked, if you go into McDonald's and you get all upset in there because they're out of McNuggets and you didn't shut the car off, the keys are in it.

-And also, this if you lose your job, they'll make the car payment up to 500 bucks a month up to nine months.
+And also, this, if you lose your job, they'll make the car payment up to $500 a month up to nine months.

-And it's such a shame because they're making Cadillac is a um we've driven a lot of them.
+And it's such a shame because Cadillac is a we've driven a lot of them.

 What's the crossover?

-So uh General Motors still moving automobiles out there, doing what they can, and they are making deals, and if you want a General Motors car now might be the time to uh look into it.
+So General Motors still moving automobiles out there, doing what they can, and they are making deals.

 I have a press release from the Centers for Disease Control.

-Using new and improved statistical models, the Center for Disease Control's estimate, or estimate that an average of 36,000 people die from flu-related uh complications every year in the U.S. In addition,
+Using new and improved statistical models, the Center for Disease Control estimate or estimate that an average of 36,000 people die from flu-related complications every year in the U.S.

-about 11,000 people die per year from respiratory virus, RSV a virus that causes upper and lower respiratory tract infections, primarily in uh young children, uh crumb crunchers and older adults.
+In addition, about 11,000 people die per year from respiratory virus, RSV, a virus that causes upper and lower respiratory tract infections, primarily in young children, crumb crunchers, and older adults.

 In a normal year, 36,000 people die in this country of the flu.

-But we're not we're not looking anywhere near numbers of 36,000 a year yet, and yet we're dead.
+But we're not looking anywhere near numbers of 36,000 a year yet, and yet we're dead.

 It's over.